ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 IDE - Integrated development environment

+int -

-library - A module that you can use to build applications.
+Library - A module that you can use to build applications.

 LoRA - Long range (low power wireless platform)

 Makefile

-mesh
+Mesh

-module - A self-contained unit of code containing classes and functions.
+Module - A self-contained unit of code containing classes and functions.

+Nibble -

-platform - See `board`.
+Platform - See `board`.

-porting
+Porting

-program - See `application`.
+Program - See `application`.

-pull request
+Pull Request

 REST - Representational State Transfer (API)